 RN to BSN students must have a valid, unrestricted, unencumbered license to practice in the state of which they are going to fulfill clinical requirements.
 This will be verified by the Kitty DeGree School of Nursing through checking the state(s) licensing site.
 For admission to the Kitty DeGree School of Nursing RN to BSN Program, a current employer verification form must be submitted.
 Any change in employment must be reported by submitting an updated employer verification form to the Kitty DeGree School of Nursing.
-RN to BSN nursing.
-Employment will be verified by the Kitty DeGree School of Nursing.
-RN to BSN nursing students are required to carry health insurance and personal malpractice insurance while enrolled in the Kitty DeGree School of Nursing.
+Employment will be verified by the Kitty DeGree School of Nursing students are required to carry health insurance and personal malpractice insurance while enrolled in the Kitty DeGree School of Nursing.
 Documentation of compliance is required.
-RN to BSN students must provide a copy of verification by faxing to the Kitty DeGree School of Nursing, 700 University Avenue, Monroe, LA 71209.
+RN to BSN students must provide a copy of verification by faxing to the Kitty DeGree School of Nursing (318)342-1567 or mailing a copy of verification to the Kitty DeGree School of Nursing, 700 University Avenue, Monroe, LA 71209.